The quick answer

 - You want early access.
 Some apps, including DramaVibe, unlock new episodes for Plus members days before they're available on free coins.

-The apps ranked by free-tier generosity
+The apps compared on free-tier generosity

 Free drama shorts genres on DramaVibe